adhiljabbar23-cmd/ai-chatbot/README.md

 A random response is selected from the matched intent and returned

 Author
-Muhammed Adhil M J — B.Tech AI & ML, Vidya Academy of Science and Technolog
+Muhammed Adhil M J — B.Tech AI & ML, Vidya Academy of Science and Technology